sandeep-tukaram/algods/datastructure/array/README.md

 a.
 Components:
   As with any datastructure there two things to consider when it comes to components -
-  1. bounded, contiguous memory
+  1. memory.
   2. elements

 b.
 Relations:
-  1. memory is contiguous.
+  1. memory is contiguous and bounded.
   2. array as a datastructure doesn't employ relations between elements to position them.